Menu

 Shutterstock.com

-Sorting out the proper visas to move over to the Netherlands is just the first hurdle in your big move to Amsterdam.
+Sorting out the proper visas to move to the Netherlands is just the first hurdle in your big move to Amsterdam.
 The next one is finding housing.
 In other countries, you may be able to move and find a suitable apartment in less than a week.
 But because Amsterdam is such an attractive place to live in, plus there's limited housing available across the entire nation, you should be prepared for an arduous search.
-Also, it most likely won't yield very cheap rentals, so come with a decent amount of savings.
+Also, it most likely won't yield very cheap rentals, so make sure to come with a decent amount of savings.

 Where to find housing in Amsterdam?